mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 - ``error``: indicates that the parsing of the URI, or the resolving or contents of the SRV or TXT records included errors.
 - ``comment``: a comment to indicate why a test would fail.
-- ``ping``: if true, the test runner should run a "ping" operation after initializing a MongoClient.
+- ``ping``: if false, the test runner should not run a "ping" operation.

 .. _`Connection String`: ../../connection-string/connection-string-spec.rst
 .. _`URI options`: ../../uri-options/uri-options.rst